juancarlucci/energy-grid/README.md

 The WebSocket stays open, and server.cjs pushes data every 3 seconds.
 Each push is an async event—Apollo receives it in the background and updates subData.

 Why Async?
 Network operations (HTTP or WebSocket) take time (milliseconds to seconds).
-Blocking the thread would freeze your app.
+Blocking the thread would freeze the app.
 Async lets React render the UI (e.g., “Loading...”) while waiting.

 Event Loop Connection
 The event loop is JavaScript’s mechanism for handling async tasks.
 Here’s how it fits: